PSLmodels/Tax-Calculator/taxcalc/reforms/BrownKhanna.md

 **Presets Notes:**

-The TaxBrain presets for the GAIN Act of 2017 include all the provisions of that reform proposal.
+The TaxBrain presets for the GAIN Act of 2017 include all the provisions of that reform proposal as described in the [Tax-Calculator presets](https://github.com/open-source-economics/Tax-Calculator/blob/master/taxcalc/reforms/BrownKhanna.json).